margaridaramos/CapzlogCodingChallenge/README.md

  1. clone this repository
  2. cd into the `ConsoleApp` directory
  3. run `dotnet run sampleFile.pdf`

+ If a file name is not provided, the console App will request it from the user.

 ## How to run the tests